amar-deep-2025/MicroServices_Basics/README.md

 Note :
 => If Service-Registry project port is 8761 then Clients discover service-registry and will register automatically  with service-registry.
 => If service-registry project running on any other port number then we have to register Clients with service-registry manually

+Note : Eureka.client.register-with-eureka=false
+-> This means your app will not register itself with the Eureka server.
+It's useful when your service is only acting as a consumer (discovering other services) and you don't want it listed a provider.

 ===========================
 ADMIN SERVER DEVELOPMENT